How to find cheap flights

 Are flights cheaper closer to the date you want to travel?

-Whether flights are cheaper the closer you get the date of travel depends on the destination and the airline.
+Whether flights are cheaper the closer you get to the date of travel depends on the destination and the airline.

-Tristan Sire from Jack’s Flight Club, said: “Usually we’d say flights are not cheaper closer to the departure date, but things have changed a little post-pandemic.
-For short-haul flights with Ryanair (opens in new tab) and Wizz Air (opens in new tab), in particular, there have been some deep discounts on flights in the next two to six weeks.”
+Tristan Sire from Jack’s Flight Club said: “Usually we’d say flights are not cheaper closer to the departure date, but things have changed a little post-pandemic.
+For short-haul flights with Ryanair and Wizz Air, in particular, there have been some deep discounts on flights in the next two to six weeks.”

 “It does depend on your destination - Spain hasn’t felt this as much as Greece or Italy.
 If you’re looking for something super last minute, and you see the flights in the next two weeks are more expensive than those more than two weeks out, it won’t be worth waiting to book.”